Individualized Dynamic Mediation Analysis Using Latent Factor Models: Application to ADNI methylation data

-Finally, we analyze the detected significant mediators and evaluate the individualized dynamic mediation effects obtained by IDMA.
-Specifically, we detect 32 CpG sites with significant mediation effects.
-Excluding those CpG sites lying in intergenic regions (IGR), we identify 15 genes corresponding to these CpG sites (see Section \ref{subsec:geneinfo} of the Supplementary Materials for detailed information on all the detected CpG sites).
-We also compare the genes selected by IDMA with those selected by HIMA and gHIMA.
-Among these 15 genes, 5 genes (``KIAA1324L'', ``PIK3C2G'', ``CYP2W1'', ``OR12D3'', and ``HDAC'') are detected by all three methods and 5 genes (``ASCC3'', ``SEC24B'', ``DCX'', ``PLB1'', and ``WBP2NL'') are detected by both IDMA and HIMA.
-Additionally, 5 genes are detected exclusively by our IDMA, including ``NXPH2'', ``HLA-C'', "RAP2C'', ``FGD1'', and ``UBE2W.''

-Figure \ref{fig:idma_dme} illustrates the individualized dynamic mediation effects of 3 CpG sites corresponding to ``NXPH2'', ``HLA-C'', and ``FGD1.''
-Results for genes "RAP2C'' and ``UBE2W'' are explained in Section \ref{subsec:geneinfo} of the Supplementary Materials.
-It is worth noting that different groups of individuals may exhibit distinct dynamic mediation patterns even for the same CpG site.
-Therefore, we group individuals based on the different dynamic patterns of their latent factors, as previously illustrated in Fig. \ref{fig:dynamic_factor}, which results in 7 different trends.

-Emerging studies have revealed a strong correlation between these genes and AD as well as depression.
-For instance, a recent study \citep{zhang2023distinct} identified ``NXPH2'' as one of the top 10 most significant differentially methylated regions associated with CSF A$\beta_{42}$ in cognitively normal (CN) and AD subjects.
-Additionally, ``NXPH2'' has been identified as an informative gene for depressive disorders \citep{wang2023self}.
-Furthermore, research by \cite{zipeto2018hiv}, \cite{pandey2021interactive}, and a recent study \citep{gao2024hla} suggest that ``HLA-C'' variants are risk factors for AD and other neurodegenerative disorders.
-Further, a recent study in \citep{vicua2022influence} also highlighted potential associations between HLA alleles and anxiety disorders.
-Regarding the gene ``FGD1'', comparative transcriptome analysis of the hippocampus from sleep-deprived and AD mice \citep{wei2020comparative} suggests that ``FGD1'' may play a crucial role in the development of human Alzheimer’s disease.

-In general, our proposed IDMA shows advantages in prediction in both the mediator and the outcome model, while employing a more parsimonious model.
-Our method identifies relevant genes that have recently been found to be highly correlated with AD and also sheds light on potential genes related to AD.
-Additionally, our method identifies temporal mediation effect.
-Further details about the relationships between AD and the remaining 10 common genes detected by more than one method are provided in Section \ref{subsec:geneinfo} of the Supplementary Materials.
+In general, the proposed IDMA demonstrates superior predictive performance in both the mediator and outcome models while maintaining a more parsimonious structure.
+Notably, our approach successfully identifies genes that have recently been reported as highly associated with AD, while also highlighting potential candidate genes related to AD.
+The individualized dynamic mediation effects of detected CpG sites are provided in Section D.4.